 1. Be in the know.

 Whatever your industry is, whatever your market is – stay on top of relevant news.
 Doing so will spark content ideas.
 You can often localize a national topic by making it your own!
 Share your small business’ approach or solution.
 How does your business play a part in the bigger conversation?
 How does it all relate?
 Make sure to do your research and bring it all full circle.
+Talking to a custom blog design expert can help you create a blog that will suit your topic nicely.

 Pro Tip/Warning: When businesses are too focused on self-promotion and try to write about a topic that is too much of a stretch (in that it doesn’t relate to the business directly), they could appear insensitive and do more harm than good.